Verapress MR 240 tablets

 4.5 Interaction with other medicinal products and other forms of interaction

-In vitro metabolic studies indicate that Verapamil hydrochloride is metabolized by cytochrome P450 CYP3A4, CYP1A2, CYP2C8, CYP2C9 and CYP2C18.
+In vitro metabolic studies indicate that verapamil hydrochloride is metabolized by cytochrome P450 CYP3A4, CYP1A2, CYP2C8, CYP2C9 and CYP2C18.
 Verapamil has been shown to be an inhibitor of CYP3A4 enzymes and P-glycoprotein (P-gp).
-Clinically significant interactions have been reported with inhibitors of CYP3A4 causing elevation of plasma levels of Verapamil hydrochloride while inducers of CYP3A4 have caused a lowering of plasma levels of Verapamil hydrochloride, therefore, patients should be monitored for drug interactions.
+Clinically significant interactions have been reported with inhibitors of CYP3A4 causing elevation of plasma levels of verapamil hydrochloride while inducers of CYP3A4 have caused a lowering of plasma levels of verapamil hydrochloride, therefore, patients should be monitored for drug interactions.
+Coadministration of verapamil and a drug primarily metabolized by CYP3A4 or being a P-gp substrate may be associated with elevations in drug concentrations that could increase or prolong both therapeutic and adverse effects of the concomitant drug.

-The following are potential drug interactions associated with Verapamil:
+The following are potential drug interactions due to pharmacokinetic reasons:

 Acetylsalicylic acid